Genitive: Persei

 The Double Cluster

 The right hand of Perseus, in which he holds his sword, is marked by a feature that Ptolemy in the Almagest termed a ‘nebulous mass’.
 This ‘nebulous mass’ is, in fact, a twin cluster of stars now popularly called the Double Cluster.
-The individual clusters are often known as h and Chi (χ) Persei, the designations they were given by Johann Bayer in his Uranometria atlas and catalogue of 1603 (see illustration above).
+The individual clusters are often known as h and Chi (χ) Persei, the designations they were given by Johann Bayer in his Uranometria atlas and catalogue of 1603 (see illustration).
 Flamsteed and Bode labelled the pair simply as Chi, but it is Bayer’s designations that have stuck.
 The cluster was known to ancient Arab astronomers, for whom it marked the tail of the smaller member of a pair of fish that they visualized in this area.
 For more on the Arabic depiction of the Double Cluster see this separate page.

 Chinese associations